JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

  the `logChange` on every case.
  - Maybe its because I am rusty, but I needed to check the switch a number of times because I had some bugs there.
 I am not giving it a lot of importance,  but I need to keep this in mind.
+ - USing this functional approach also forces you to create very small classes which are actually integral part of the method. this could be considered an unnecessary overhead by traditional OOP practicioners: *Why would I create extra types when I can simply call the DbContext here?* This is valid criticism, so more effort has to be put into explaining the benefits.
+I will need to add unit tests for the business logic to increase its justifiability.

  # Next: Use OneOf
  As of November 2023, [OneOf](https://github.com/mcintyre321/OneOf) is the default library to use when implementing discriminated unions.

-As a follow-up on the exercise, I will pack the current code in a v1 solution folder and will create a v2 solution folder, where
+As a follow-up on the exercise, I have renamed the current system-reporter to system-reporter-v1 and created a v2 project, where
-I will replace the custom implementation of DU by the tools available in OneOf.
+I replaced the custom implementation of DU by the tools available in OneOf.

+ ## Conclusions, v2
+- The DU types can be simplified since I no longer need to make them inherit from the same base.
+- It could be argue that the Last and the Instance properties could be moved to a single one in LogChange base class, but that would decrease understandability because it would need a generic name that wont match either option.
+- OneOf provides a Switch method, which is the one that will give you the ability to know if you missed a type on coding and compile time.
+- This made me realized that I am passing the entity from DBContext into the business logic, so there is no need to get it again from DB, i can just return the `last` parameter as part of the result type when needed.
+Its `EndTime` can therefore be updated outseide in the switch and the changes will be made effective on `db.SaveChanges()`.
+- Overall is less code and more compact.